 Maybe it’s about the app type?

 Maybe there’s just no reason to use your app more often?

 Facebook isn’t addictive because of being a social platform.
 After all, there are hundreds of other social platforms that never reached Facebook’s popularity.
 What makes Facebook extraordinary is how it made us addicted to something, that was totally unimaginable just ten years ago.
 (Who cared to check friends’ updates ALL THE TIME?)

-Eve lets you log your mood, physical symptom etc. It also stores the info on your ovulation cycle and provides you with peers’ feedback on its forum.
+Eve lets you log your mood, physical symptoms, etc. It also stores the info on your ovulation cycle and provides you with peers’ feedback on its forum.

-This buzzword doesn’t necessarily mean badges, levels or gaining points- it’s about rewarding users for their actions to give them the feeling of satisfaction.
-Think about Tinder — what happens in users minds when they see “it’s a match” screen is similar to the feeling of winning a game.
-Simple dopamine shot caused by app interaction is what actually addicts users.
+This buzzword doesn’t necessarily mean badges, levels, or gaining points- it’s about rewarding users for their actions to give them the feeling of satisfaction.
+Think about Tinder — what happens in users' minds when they see the “it’s a match” screen is similar to the feeling of winning a game.
+A simple dopamine shot caused by app interaction is what actually addicts users.

 What statistics you can get from all your users?

 How can you present the statistics to make users feel good?